alanng10/class-lang/Docue/Article/Single/a.md

 If it is struct type, the ref value is struct any memory index.

 Maide call argue is passed with ref.
+The call can be passed with argue that has same count of ref as the maide param var count.
+The call can be passed with argue that is any type of ref.

 Maide state can have execute that has NullOperate.
 NullOperate has syntax that is "null" word.